vasugargofficial/Rock-Paper-Scissor/README.md

 But Dataset and code is shared so it will be easy for you to train model.

-Or If you want the model , You can drop me an email on vasugarg719@gmail.com
+Or If you want the model , You can drop me an mail on vasugarg719@gmail.com